 Government Strategy on Tobacco Control

-The high levels of smoking in Ireland require a more concerted effort to support the continued development of a tobacco free society where people can live longer and healthier lives free from detrimental effects of tobacco.
+The high levels of smoking in Ireland require a more concerted effort to support the continued development of a tobacco-free society where people can live longer and healthier lives free from the detrimental effects of tobacco.

 - Monitoring of tobacco use and prevention policies

 - Offering help to people who want to quit

 - Enforcing bans on advertising, promotion and sponsorship

 The direction given in this policy report seeks to de-normalise tobacco within Irish society, reduce initiation rates, assist smokers to quit, protect non-smokers, especially children, from the effects of second-hand smoke, by building a stable policy and legislative framework.

 The Strategic Planning and Transformation Office is prioritising its efforts to achieve meaningful and measurable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
 Healthy Ireland is our overarching Government Policy which presents a roadmap for achieving improved health and wellbeing for all in society.
 Healthy Ireland's actions and governance mechanisms are reflected in strategies including National Positive Ageing, Tobacco Free Ireland and Better Outcomes, Brighter Futures among others.

 The HSE is committed under Action 4.5 of the Health Service Reform in Healthy Ireland to "establish multi-disciplinary national teams to lead and take responsibility for policy priority areas".
 The Tobacco-Free Ireland Programme was one of the first priority area programmes to be set up.
 The main aim of the new programme is to take responsibility for and systematically drive policy priorities in the area of tobacco control.
 Ms Martina Blake, National Tobacco Free Ireland Lead has overall responsibility for the Tobacco Free Ireland Programme.